wp-plugins/wpstorecart/readme.txt

 = 3.8.1 =
 * Fixed: Patched an issue with shipping tab still bleeding information into edit products screen when store set to Digital Products Only
-* Updated: Updated prices inside the addon wheel
+* Updated: Updated prices inside the addon wheel.

 = 3.8.0 =
 * Fixed: fixed an issue with affiliates